Almost sure diffusion approximation in averaging via rough paths theory: Preliminaries and main results

 respectively (see Section \ref{sec:RP} for some recalls).
 These notations affect the following definition of $p$-variation norms.
 For any path $\gam(t),\, t\in[0,T]$ in a Euclidean space having left and right limits and $p\geq 1$ the $p$-variation norm of $\gam$ on an interval $[U,V],\, U<V$ is given by

 where the supremum is taken over all partitions $\cP=\{ U=t_0<t_1<...<t_n=V\}$ of $[U,V]$ and the sum is taken over the corresponding subintervals $[t_i,t_{i+1}],\, i=0,1,...,n-1$ of the partition while $\gam(s,t)$ is taken according to the definitions above depending on the process under consideration.
 The main step in the proof of Theorem \ref{thm2.1} is the following result. \begin{theorem} Suppose that (\ref{2.12}) holds true.
-Then for each $N\geq 1$ the stationary sequence of random vectors $\xi(n),\,-\infty<n<\infty$ can be redefined preserving its distributions on a sufficiently rich probability space which contains also a $d$-dimensional Brownian motion $W=W_N$ with the covariance matrix $\vs$ so that for each $T>0$,
+Then the stationary sequence of random vectors $\xi(n),\,-\infty<n<\infty$ can be redefined preserving its distributions on a sufficiently rich probability space which contains also a $e$-dimensional Brownian motion $\cW$ with the covariance matrix $\vs$ (at the time 1) so that for each $T>0$ and $W_N(t)=N^{-1/2}\cW(Nt),\, 0\leq t\leq T$,

 and

 where $p\in(2,3)$, $\del>0$ does not depend on $N\geq 1$ (and may be different from $\del$ in (\ref{2.13})), $S_N,\,\bbS_N$ are given by (\ref{2.14}) and